7Cav/cScripts/README.md

 ```

 ## CAV Functions
+CAV Functions are usable functions and scripts that can be called for to easy up your life.
+You can read more about hte scripts below or visit the mission script viwer in the editor.

 ## Main
 #### initMain
 initMain is best run on a crate or cargo container that have an inventory.
 The script add vital function to the object including; `equipBase`, `ReGear add action`, `Quick Selections` and `Insignia Selection`